EOP-OMB/federal-program-inventory/website/_program/TC.156.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, the standard deduction is allowed.
-An additional standard deduction for a targeted group within a given filing status would not be allowed.
-In contrast, the Tax Code allows taxpayers who are blind to claim an additional
-  $1,950 standard deduction if single or $1,550 if married in 2024.
+objective: Under the baseline tax system, all compensation, including dedicated payments and in-kind benefits, should be included in taxable income.
+In contrast, under current law employer-provided accident and disability benefits are excluded from an employee’s gross income even though the employer’s costs for the benefits are a deductible business expense.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":340000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":1720000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":1800000000.0}]'
 outlays: null
 permalink: /program/TC.156.html
 popular_name: ''